 - The possession and/or use of drinking paraphernalia or products that promote the abuse of alcohol and/or put the user in a position to consume alcohol irresponsibly.
 This includes but is not limited to funnels, taps, and beer pong tables.

-Potentially dangerous or damaging use to self, property or others, of skateboards, bicycles, scooters, skates or other wheeled forms of transportation.
-The use of skateboards is permitted only on sidewalks and parking lots unless otherwise posted.
+Potentially dangerous or damaging use to self, property or others, of skateboards, bicycles, scooters, skates, hover boards, self-balancing scooters, battery powered two-wheeled scooters, or other wheeled forms of transportation.
+The use of skateboards and hover boards is permitted only on sidewalks and parking lots unless otherwise posted.
+No wheeled form of transportation covered in this policy is permitted in the parking garage.
 Bicycles must be parked in bike racks and other designated areas.
+Hover boards may not be charged in any Arkansas State building or other campus facility.

 Misuse, abuse, and unauthorized use of computing resources, and/or use of computing resources for unauthorized purposes such as, but not limited to, destroying, modifying, accessing, or copying programs, records, or data belonging to the university or another user without permission.
 This includes peer to peer distribution of copyrighted materials and/or illegal downloading of copyrighted materials, which are also violations of Federal Law.